TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/CustomPermissions/Index.rst

 .. _custom-permissions:

 ===============================
-Using Custom Permission Options
+Using custom permission options
 ===============================

-TYPO3 allows extension developers to register their own permission options, managed automatically by the built-in user group access lists.
+`TYPO3`:pn: allows extension developers to register their own permission options, managed automatically by the built-in user group access lists.
 The options can be grouped in categories.
 A custom permission option is always a checkbox (on/off).